-9760. (a) As used in this section, "decedent's business" means a business that was operated by the decedent, but does not include a business operated by a partnership in which the decedent was a partner.

-(b) If it is to the advantage of the estate and in the best interest of the interested persons, the personal representative, with or without court authorization, may continue the operation of the decedent's business; but the personal representative may not continue the operation of the decedent's business for a period of more than six months from the date of appointment of the personal representative unless a court order has been obtained under this section authorizing the personal representative to continue the operation of the business.

-(c) The personal representative or any interested person may file a petition requesting an order (1) authorizing the personal representative to continue the operation of the decedent's business or (2) directing the personal representative to discontinue the operation of the decedent's business.
+- 9760. (a) As used in this section, "decedent's business" means an unincorporated business or venture in which the decedent was engaged or which was wholly or partly owned by the decedent at the time of the decedent's death, but does not include a business operated by a partnership in which the decedent was a partner. - (b) If it is to the advantage of the estate and in the best interest of the interested persons, the personal representative, with or without court authorization, may continue the operation of the decedent's business; but the personal representative may not continue the operation of the decedent's business for a period of more than six months from the date of appointment of the personal representative unless a court order has been obtained under this section authorizing the personal representative to continue the operation of the business. - (c) The personal representative or any interested person may file a petition requesting an order (1) authorizing the personal representative to continue the operation of the decedent's business or (2) directing the personal representative to discontinue the operation of the decedent's business.
 The petition shall show the advantage to the estate and the benefit to the interested persons of the order requested.
-Notice of the hearing on the petition shall be given for the period and in the manner provided in Section [1200.5]. (d) If a petition is filed under this section, the court may make an order that either:

-(1) Authorizes the personal representative to continue the operation of the decedent's business to such an extent and subject to such restrictions as the court determines to be for the advantage of the estate and in best interests of the interested persons.

-(2) Directs the personal representative to discontinue the operation of the decedent's business within the time and in accordance with the provisions of the order.

-(e) Upon petition of the personal representative or any interested person, the court may at any time modify or terminate an order made under this section.
 Notice of the hearing on the petition shall be given for the period and in the manner provided in Section [1200.5].

+- (d) If a petition is filed under this section, the court may make an order that either: - (1) Authorizes the personal representative to continue the operation of the decedent's business to such an extent and subject to such restrictions as the court determines to be for the advantage of the estate and in best interests of the interested persons. - (2) Directs the personal representative to discontinue the operation of the decedent's business within the time and in accordance with the provisions of the order. - (e) Upon petition of the personal representative or any interested person, the court may at any time modify or terminate an order made under this section.
+Notice of the hearing on the petition shall be given for the period and in the manner provided in Section [1200.5].

 Comment.
-Subdivision (a) of Section 9760 makes clear that the section does not apply to a business operated by a partnership in which the decedent was a partner.
+Subdivision (a) of Section 9760 is a new provision.
+The first portion of subdivision (a) uses language taken from former Probate Code Section 591.3(b)(6), continued as Estate and Trust Code Section 10551(f).
+Subdivision (a) also makes clear that Section 9760 does not apply to a business operated by a partnership in which the decedent was a partner.
 See Sections 9761-9762 (operation of decedent's partnership).